mmtorni/HamLTE/HamLTE_packets_journey_through_the_stack.md

 means there's yet another length field.
 The last data packet does not have a length field and can be longer than 2047 bytes.

-F=1 means that the first data portion is the last segment of earlier "Segmented data packet".
+F=1 means that the first data portion is the last segment of earlier "Fragmented data packet".
 F=0 means that the first data begins a new data packet.
 F=1 means that the last data field (without the length field) is start of a segmented data packet.
 F=0 the last data packet is a full packet.

 With a single packet: